awesome-pro/neon-website/content/docs/unused/integrations-list.md

 - Run a Next.js and Vercel App
 - Run Prisma App

-To see **Frameworks & programming languages** that Neon integrates with,
+To see **Frameworks & programming languages** that Unique integrates with,

 - Run a Go App
 - Run a Java App